interledger/rfcs/0009-simple-payment-setup-protocol/0009-simple-payment-setup-protocol.md

 }
 ```

-In case of a pull payment server, it is possible to request the payment token via
+In case of a pull payment server, it is possible to request information about a particular payment that can be pulled from this server using the corresponding token, i.e.

 ``` http
 GET /f8095a44-c77f-4414-a19d-7aeca03f17c7 HTTP/1.1